 One of the most important things you can do with your washer to ensure it works efficiently and doesn’t malfunction is to keep it on level ground.
 This might mean moving it to a different space, but it’s worth it to ensure proper operation.

 Front-load washing machines are more efficient than top-loading machines.
 Initially, they are more expensive, but the investment pays off over time (usually just a few years) because you save water, drying time, and detergent usage.

 In most cases, the warm water setting doesn’t get warm enough because the hot water mixing with the cold to create warmth isn’t hot enough.
 Water that is extremely cold can also warm down the hot water too much as it enters the machine.

 There are more recent washers with temperature sensors that help alleviate these problems, but in some cases, it’s the water inlet valve’s restrictions creating an issue.
 You might also have sediment build-up on the screen.

 How do I know what “overloading” is for my washer?

-In most cases for a top loading washing machine, you want the clothes to be loose against the agitator.
+In most cases for a top-loading washing machine, you want the clothes to be loose against the agitator.
 Any time they are packed in it’s too much.
-In front loading washer, you can load until it’s full, but make sure there isn’t too much packing or compression.
+In the front-loading washer, you can load until it’s full, but make sure there isn’t too much packing or compression.